itsRajat/Kanban-Board/README.md

 - The overflow of the screen will increase as you create more cards & lists, so there's no "upperlimit".
 - Drag-N-Drop cards anywhere: inside a single list or between different lists.
 - Drag-N-Drop lists to re-order them horizontally.
 - To collapse the "Add card/list" menu, just click anywhere else on the screen.
 The menu will not collapse if you already have something written inside the text blocks to prevent loss of work.
+(Unless the user specifically clicks on the "X" button)
 - To remove a card from a list, simply drop it on an empty part of the screen & it will be removed.
 - State of the board is persisted through LocalStorage.
 - To clear everything on the board as well as LocalStorage, just click the "Clear All" button.
 - Has a nice looking UI with a moving wave animation behind the header logo (look carefully xD)
+- You can use the Keyboard to drag b/w lists & drag cards among a single list.
+Press Tab to select an item, space to initialize Dnd & arrow keys to move.
+Press space again to save.
+This is a part of React DnD Library.

 Most of the "major" features were built with their own commits so feel free to check that out if needed.